✓ Updated April 2026

 Hiking Mount Vesuvius's Crater Rim

-Exploring the 'Lupanar' (Brothel)
+Exploring the Lupanar (Brothel)

 Best time: May-Oct

-Discovering the House of the Faun's Mosaics
+Discovering the House of the Faun's Details

 Planning your Pompeii, Italy adventure?
 Enhance it with a customizable private tour guide via GoWithGuide—perfect for exploring beyond the city.